EdbMails EDB Recovery and Migration software

 Benefits of EdbMails for Office 365 to Exchange 2019 migration

-2. EdbMails supports a variety of migration methods, including cutover, staged, hybrid, tenant to tenant mailbox migration and PST to Exchange, making it flexible to suit your needs.
+2. The software supports various migration methods, including cutover, staged, hybrid, tenant to tenant migration, and importing bulk PST files into Exchange server, providing flexibility to meet your specific requirements.

-5. In addition to primary mailboxes, EdbMails supports the migration of Public folders, In-Place Archives, and Shared mailboxes.
+5. In addition to primary mailboxes, EdbMails also supports the migration of public folders, In-Place archives, and Shared mailboxes.

-6. EdbMails ensures a highly secure migration with complete data consistency throughout the process.
-Click here for EdbMails features for Office 365 to Exchange 2019 migration.
+6. EdbMails guarantees secure migration with complete data consistency throughout the entire process.

 Buy Now